 Choosing a school for your child is one of the most important decisions you ever make.
-Rollins Primary School provides a supportive and caring environment for you children, and is accredited to enrol International Fee Paying students.
+Rollins Primary School provides a supportive and caring environment for your children and is accredited to enrol International Fee Paying students.

 - How do I apply for IFP?

 To apply for placement at a Victorian Government school, students should complete a Full Fee-Paying International Students Application form.
 Certified copies of relevant documents must accompany the application form.
 Official translations of documents into English must also be included with the application.
 You will be required to present original passports and visa documents upon acceptance.

 Prospective student’s first point of call should be the Victorian Government International Student Division.